A Letter to a Royal Academy: Description

 I have perused your late mathematical Prize Question, proposed in lieu of one in Natural Philosophy, for the ensuing year [...]
 Permit me then humbly to propose one of that sort for your consideration, and through you, if you approve it, for the serious Enquiry of learned Physicians, Chemists, &c. of this enlightened Age.
 It is universally well known, that in digesting our common food, there is created or produced in the bowels of human creatures, a great quantity of wind.
 That the permitting this air to escape and mix with the atmosphere, is usually offensive to the company, from the fetid smell that accompanies it.
 That all well-bred people therefore, to avoid giving such offence, forcibly restrain the efforts of nature to discharge that wind.

 The essay goes on to discuss the way different foods affect the odor of flatulence and to propose scientific testing of farting.
 Franklin also suggests that scientists work to develop a drug, "wholesome and not disagreeable", which can be mixed with "common Food or Sauces" with the effect of rendering flatulence "not only inoffensive, but agreeable as Perfumes".
 The essay ends with a pun saying that compared to the practical applications of this discussion, other sciences are "scarcely worth a fart-hing."

 Copies of the essay were privately printed by Franklin at his printing press in Passy.
-After Franklin's death, the essay was long excluded from published collections of Franklin's writing.
 In the 1960s, it was included in volume 32 of the American Philosophical Society's Papers of Benjamin Franklin.